mworion/dbus-seplos/doc/problems/index.rst

     :align: center
     :scale: 71%

-Please tyke into account that the master pack (connected through the splitter) runs on 9600m baud rate, while the slave pack (connected through the RS-485 port of the master pack) runs on 19200 baud rate.
+Please take into account that the master pack (connected through the splitter) runs on 9600m baud rate, while the slave pack (connected through the RS-485 port of the master pack) runs on 19200 baud rate.